 - Be committed to working in medically underserved communities

 4. National Health Service Corps Scholarship Program

-This scholarship is a good opportunity for anyone willing to spend two years working in a medically underserved community.
-In exchange, you’ll receive two years of free medical tuition.
+This scholarship is an excellent opportunity for anyone willing to spend two years working in a medically underserved community.
+In exchange, you’ll receive two years of free medical school tuition.
 You’ll also receive a monthly stipend to help with your living expenses.

 To apply for this scholarship, you need to be pursuing a career as a primary care physician.
 The program is also available to dentists, nurse practitioners, physician assistants, and certified nurse-midwives.